-copying the lines, selecting the Mirror tool and the right bathroom wall.
-Pick the midpoint of the dimension and just above for the second point to create the mirror line.
+You can mirror the bathroom wall instead of copying the lines, selecting the Mirror tool and the right bathroom wall.
+Pick the midpoint of the dimension and then just above it for the second point to create the mirror line.
 Finish the command and the lines will be perfectly placed.
-In Figure 13.14, you draw the 12'5-1/4 and 10-1/2 dimensions off the 5' dimension and then you can modify any set of lines using the dimension endpoints, nodes or midpoints.
+In Figure 13.14, you can see the 12'5-1/4 and 10-1/2 dimensions off the 5' dimension.
+You can modify any set of lines using the dimension endpoints, nodes or midpoints.